SyXo/winscripts/README.md

      ```
       Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux
      ```
-     Reboot system afterwards
+2. Reboot
-2. Download Ubuntu 18.04 from the App store and follow installation instructions.
+3. Download Ubuntu 18.04 from the App store and follow installation instructions.
 When complete update and upgrade apt packages if needed
 ___
 ## Scripts
 ### cdd